jrief/django-formset/docs/source/intro.rst

 Introduction
 ============

-**django-formset** tries to solve a problem, which occurs in almost every project based on the Django framework: The way forms are handled, is not contemporary anymore compared to the solutions most modern JavaScript frameworks offer nowadays.
+**django-formset** tries to solve a problem, which occurs in almost every project using the Django framework: The way forms are handled.
+Compared to the solutions most modern JavaScript frameworks offer nowadays, having to reload a page if a form does not validate, is *not* contemporary anymore.
 Therefore, Django developers often use a combination of one of these client frameworks together with the `Django REST framework`_, which then indeed provides a much better User eXperience.
 However, those JavaScript frameworks impose their own way of getting stuff done and usually don't share the same mindset.
 For instance, in Django, we distinguish between `bound and unbound forms`_.
-This concept however is unknown in most JavaScript frameworks.
-Therefore, often we must work around those problems, which leeds to cumbersome and un-`DRY`_ solutions.
+This concept however doesn't make sense in most JavaScript frameworks, and hence is not implemented.
+We therefore often must work around those problems, which leeds to cumbersome and un-`DRY`_ solutions.

 .. _Django REST framework: https://www.django-rest-framework.org/
 .. _bound and unbound forms: https://docs.djangoproject.com/en/stable/ref/forms/api/#bound-and-unbound-forms
 .. _DRY: https://www.artima.com/articles/orthogonality-and-the-dry-principle

-With **django-formset** we get a `Web Component`_ explicitly written to handle Django forms and collections of forms (hence "formset") with the User eXperience of modern JavaScript frameworks.
+With **django-formset** we get a `Web Component`_ explicitly written to handle Django forms and collections of forms (hence "formset") *with* the User eXperience modern JavaScript frameworks can offer.
 This means that fields are validated by the client, giving immediate feedback and the form's content is sent to the server without having to reload the page.
 The nice thing about this approach is, that we can reuse all of our current Django forms (unaltered), can use our Django views (with a small modification), but we don't have to add any extra code and endpoints to our URL routing.

 .. _Web Component: https://developer.mozilla.org/en-US/docs/Web/Web_Components